nrv-framework/NRV/docs/usersguide/postproc.rst

         - content
     *   - `Simulation_state`
         - `str`
         - Final state of running `axon.simulate` method.
 If 'Successful', then the simulation terminated without any error or interruption.
-Else set to "Unsucessful", without further detail.
-Refer to log file for debug.
+Else set to "Unsucessful".
+    *   - `Error_from_prompt`
+        - `str`
+        - If the `simulation_state` is unsuccessful, this key contains the error message that has been returned (and that should also appear in the logfile).
     *   - `sim_time`
         - `float`
         - Final value of the demanded simulation time.
+    *   - `Neuron_t_max`
+        - `float`
+        - Final timing achieved by the neuron solver once the simulation initiated. in miliseconds,
     *   - `t`
         - `np.array`
         - Array of timesteps in miliseconds